kalekundert/bind_dna/notebook/20190419_validate_exonuclease_assay/validate_exonuclease_assay.rst

    - Weak binders may be hard to detect, if they are just too transient to resist the DNase.

-- Can't control the effective concentration of protein.
-And the effective concentration is unnaturally high because the protein is being confined in such close proximity.

-   - Well, I could increase the length of the tether...

 I want to show that this assay works in principle---i.e. that Zif268 binding can protect the barcode from digestion---and establish some reasonable